 More Grove City News

-Franklin County Public Health will offer childhood immunizations by appointment only at a clinic set for 9:40 a.m. to 2 p.m.
-May 14 at the Jackson Township Administration Building, 3756 Hoover Road.
+Franklin County Public Health will offer childhood immunizations by appointment only at clinics set for 9:40 a.m. to 2 p.m.
+Dec.
+10 at the Jackson Township Administration Building, 3756 Hoover Road.

 Army Pvt.
 Michell A. Hendricks, a 2011 graduate of Central Crossing High School, has graduated from basic combat training at Fort Jackson, Columbia, S.C.

 The following programs are offered by Southwest Public Libraries.
 For more information, visit swpl.org.
 For outreach services, call 614-875-6716, ext.
 159.